baudouinken/TaskManager-springboot-backEnd/README.md

 # tastManager-springboot-backEnd

-Manage Task, Employee and Chefs
+Manage Task, Employee and Chefs:

-Springboot

-Java 1.8
+ - create task as chef
+ - assign task as chef to employee
+ - assign task as chef to chef
+ - update tast as chef
+ - delete task as chef

+Framework:
+ - springboot

+Tests:
+- integration tests with JUnit5

+Builded with:
-Maven
+ - Maven
+CI:

-Github CI and -> deployed on Heroku
+ - Github CI

+Deployement:
+ - Heroku